PatrickPT/patrickpt.github.io/content/posts/2023_01_01_why_a_blog/why_a_blog.md

 # Why not Medium?

 It is 2023 and there are plenty of easy ways to create content about ML, Data Science and AI on the internet.
-In fact with the accessability of platforms like [Medium](https://medium.com) it is easy.
+In fact with the accessability of platforms like [Medium](https://medium.com) it is super easy.

  *Isn't it actually dumb to create your own blog instead of using these possibilities?*

-Maybe, but my purpose is not to attract as many readers as possible but to learn something and make my learnings acceptable for others as well.
+Maybe, but my purpose is not to attract as many readers as possible but to learn something and make my learnings acceptable for others i speak to regurarly.

 *Well, couldn't you have done this also on Medium?*

-I did, but as moving further i saw some pitfalls with Medium:
+I tried, but starting to create content i saw some pitfalls with Medium:

 - The writing interface is straightforward and easy to use but it is actually too simple and gives almost no flexibility.
-- Medium attract a lot of good writers but also a lot of people just producing content with less quality.
+- Medium attracts a lot of good writers but also a lot of people just producing content with low quality.
 If you don't optimize your articles you won't attract any readers.
-So for my purpose there is no difference in using a provate blog and therefore no advantage in using medium.
+So for my purpose there is no difference whether i use a private blog or Medium.
 - Medium does not support Math Formulas!
-I could not believe it but there was no decent possibility to include math formulas. a no go in my eyes
+I could not believe it but there was no decent possibility to include math formulas with Latex or somehow else.
+An absolute No Go in my eyes

 *Ok i get it, Medium is not for you but a blog is a lot of maintenance and effort.
-Are there any other possibilities.*
+How do you find time for this?*

-- Luckily it is actually quite easy to create your own static site with Github Pages and hugo.
+- Luckily it is actually quite easy to create your own static site with Github Pages and Hugo.
-- Also it is a good chance to learn somehting new and make yourself familiar with some web design
+- Also it is a good chance to learn somehting new and make yourself familiar with web design again.

+*Ok, i am curious.
+How did you do it?*

 # How did you create your blog?